 It therefore makes sense that Airbnb guests want to get a good first impression of their host before they book a stay.
-Your Airbnb profile gives you the chance to make that good impression, to allow your guests to get to know you a bit on a personal level.
+Your Airbnb bio gives you the chance to describe yourself, make that good impression, to allow your guests to get to know you a bit on a personal level.

-Here’s a few simple steps to create an outstanding Airbnb profile.
+Here’s a few simple steps to write an outstanding Airbnb profile.

 I know, you may not like writing about yourself.
 But this is important stuff and it’s not hard.
-Just answer some basic questions:
+Here are some good Airbnb profile description example questions:

 You never know what part of your profile a guest will relate to.
 For example, if you’re into modern art, guests who share that passion will favor your listing over others because they (1) can relate to you as a person and (2) they’ll anticipate you’ll have some good recommendations for art galleries and museums.